jsdelivr/bootstrapcdn/README.md

 1. `port`: Integer value of the Node application port.
 2. `theme`: Integer value of the array index from the `bootswatch` section below.
 3. `authors`: Array of Author Strings
-4. `description`: String containing the meta descript of the site.
+4. `description`: String containing the meta description of the site.
-5. `extras`: Turn on extras functionality.
-Requires `config/_oauth.yml` update with correct `key` and `security` tokens.
 5. `favicon`: Hash containing the favicon path.
 6. `google_analytics`: Hash containing GA `account_id` and `domain_name`.
 7. `stylesheets`: Array containing stylesheet files to be loaded at the top of the site.